Steven Geller

 Steven Anthony Geller (born November 4, 1958) is an American attorney and politician who serves on the Broward County Commission for District 5.
 As of November 2020, Geller was the mayor of Broward County from November 2020 till November 2021.
-He was the former vice mayor from November 2019 till November 2020.
+He was the former vice mayor from November 2019 until November 2020.

 Early life and education

-Geller was born in The Bronx and moved to Florida with his family in 1969.
+Geller was born in The Bronx and moved to Florida with his family in 1965.
+He graduated high school from Miami Coral Park Senior High School.
 He received a Bachelor of Arts degree in history in 1979 and a Juris Doctor in 1982, both from Florida State University.

 Career

 Law

 Geller is an actively practicing attorney.
 He was a shareholder at the national law firm of Greenspoon Marder, and is the principal of Geller Law Firm, P.A., where he practices in the areas of zoning and land use, gaming law, lobbying and administrative law, first party property insurance law, and commercial litigation.
-He has been practicing law since 1982, is A-V rated by Martindale Hubbell, has been listed in Florida Superlawyers, and the Bar Register of Distinguished Attorneys.
+He has been practicing law since 1982, is A-V rated by Martindale Hubbell, has been listed in Florida Superlawyers, South Florida's Best Lawyers, and the Bar Register of Distinguished Attorneys.
 He is of-counsel to the law firm of Sachs Sax Caplan.